 - The Centre Drum: Circular in shape, the drum is responsible for preventing entanglement and keeping the cable wire neatly wrapped when not in use.
 The drum will rotate in a circular motion when you need to wind the cable in or out.

 - The Motor: Then we have the motor that powers the drum unit.
 The motor is either electronic or hydraulic.
-Some winch models don’t include an electronic motor, however, if it comes as an optional part, make sure to get it.
+How a winch works?
+Also models don’t include an electronic motor, however, if it comes as an optional part, make sure to get it.
 The electronic motor will make the entire process considerably faster and make it much easier for you.

 - The Gear Train and Gear Casing: A crucial component responsible for transforming the power from the motor into pulling power, giving the winch the ability to get you out of a tough position in no time.
 The lever located on the gear casing allows you to engage the gears or the free spool mode.